PreferredAI/cornac/tutorials/add_model.md

-# Contribute a model into Cornac
+# Contributing a model to Cornac

 This tutorial describes how to integrate a recommender model into Cornac.
 We assume that you have already forked the Cornac repository to your own account.